 Athens

 In Athens, the procession of the Epitaphios during Holy Week is among the most powerful spiritual rituals.
-Many churches across the city host these atmospheric and deeply religious processions.
-A notable example is the Kaisariani Monastery, which holds its Epitaphios procession at two in the afternoon.
-The adornment of the Epitaphios takes place on the same morning, offering a unique opportunity to witness this elaborate decoration if you arrive early.
+Many churches across the city host these atmospheric, deeply religious processions.
+A notable example is the Moni Kaisariani, which sets out at two in the afternoon; arrive early to watch the morning adornment of the bier and see every flower put in place.

-For equally memorable experiences, consider the church of Agios Dimitrios Loumbardiarios in the verdant area of Thiseio, Kapnikarea Church on Ermou Street, the Metochi of Panagia Gorgoepikoos in Plaka, and the Church of Agios Nikolaos Rangavas.
-The latter’s procession uniquely passes by the 1st Fire Station of Athens, with firefighters saluting the epitaphios, and along Irodou Attikou Street, where the Evzones stand in formation.
-Other beloved churches include Agia Eirini on Aiolou Street, known for its stunning interiors, and Agios Georgios in Karytsi Square.
+For equally memorable experiences, try the church of Agios Dimitrios Loumbardiarios in verdant Thisio, Kapnikarea Church on Ermou Street, the Metochi of Panagia Gorgoepikoos in Plaka, and the church of Agios Nikolaos Rangavas.
+The last follows a striking route past the 1st Fire Station of Athens, where firefighters salute the bier, and along Irodou Attikou Street, where the Evzones stand at attention.
+Other beloved churches include Agia Irini on Aiolou Street, known for its stunning interior, and Agios Georgios in Karytsi Square.

-For an even greater spiritual high, on the nigght of Holy Saturday head up to the church of Agios Georgios, where you can take in breathtaking panoramic views of Athens by night from the highest point of Lycabettus Hill.
-Another top location is the Church of Agia Fotini near the Olympieion, where the ambiance is especially reverent.
-Similarly, the 11th-century Church of Agia Aikaterini in Plaka has a poignant setting, as is Aghia Sophia on Dyionissiou Aeropagitou Street, right under the Acropolis.
-The Metropolitan Cathedral of Athens, a popular gathering spot, and the Church of Agios Dionysios in Kolonaki, as well as the historic Petraki Monastery, whose main church dates back to the 10th century, are also excellent choices for observing these profound Holy Week traditions.
+For an even greater spiritual high, climb to the chapel of Agios Georgios on Lykavittos Hill on Holy Saturday night and take in the sweeping view of Athens by starlight.
+Other moving settings include the church of Agia Fotini near the Olympion, the 11th‑century church of Agia Aikaterini in Plaka, and Agia Sofia on Dionysiou Areopagitou Street, directly beneath the Acropolis.
+The Metropolitan Cathedral of Athens, the church of Agios Dionysios in Kolonaki, and the historic Petraki Monastery, whose katholikon dates to the 10th century, are also excellent choices for witnessing these profound Holy Week traditions.

 02